Federal Election to Be Treated as an Interest Charge DISC

 Historical Past-Year Versions of Federal Form 4876-A

-We have a total of four past-year versions of Form 4876-A in the TaxFormFinder archives, including for the previous tax year.
+We have a total of five past-year versions of Form 4876-A in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 4876-A (Rev. September 2016)